mgp123/nvae/readme.md

 - ```epochs```.
 Number of training epochs
 - ```gradient_clipping```.
 Default to none.
 May help if you are getting nans during training.
 If you keep getting nans then it is likely that the cause is a kernel  going to almost zero causing the weight normalization breaks.
 Gradient clipping won't help here.
+- ```half_precision```.
+Use half precision.
+This reduces memory usage, but can lead to unstable behavior.
+- ```use_tensor_checkpoints```.
+Use tensor checkpointing.
+This significantly reduces memory usage but increases computation time.
+Note that this messes up the momentum of the batchnorm.

 Note that all the parameters are going to be loaded from the configuration file when you resume training.
 As a consequence, you can also modfy the training parameters even after you started to train.